-As I watch our students preparing to depart for our two-week Spring Break today, I’m reminded that one of the greatest similarities between boarding school and college is the flow of the school year.
+As our students prepare to depart for our two-week Spring Break today, we’re reminded that one of the greatest similarities between boarding school and college is the flow of the school year.
 Like college, Oak Hill Academy’s schedule is punctuated by significant breaks.
 This is important for a few reasons:

 - Because our students all board (we do not have a lot of day students from the surrounding area in rural Grayson County, Virginia), it is healthy to reconnect with family and friends after an extended period of focused study and busy campus life.
 We attend school on most Saturdays (half days) and frankly there just aren’t any “days off” in the boarding school schedule.
 These breaks are equally important for our parents and families, as they are excited to catch up and reconnect with their students as well.